korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 - cmake
 - gcc-arm-none-eabi (tested with 9-2019-q4)
-- `mv_api.h` and `mv_implib.o` somewhere on your system

 Getting ready to build:

-- Generate the Makefiles and project.
-Instead of providing a path to `MV_IMPLIB_DIR`, you can also copy the `mv_api.h` and `mv_implib.o` files into the uapi/ directory in this project and omit that parameter:
+- Ensure all submodules are initialized:

+        git submodule update --init --recursive

+- Generate the Makefiles and project:

-        cmake -D MV_IMPLIB_DIR="~/ei/uapi/" -S . -B build/
+        cmake -S . -B build/

 - Build the executable:

         cmake --build build --clean-first

-The deliverable you can provision onto Microvisor will be built into `build/gpio_toggle_demo.elf`.
+The deliverable you can provision onto Microvisor will be built into `build/Demo/gpio_toggle_demo.elf`.